 Peak oil suggests that we are near the earths capacity for daily oil production – not to mention our dependency on foreign sources and the relations that involves.
 Along with peak oil, there is reasonable concern for our diminishing aquifers and the earths capacity for replenishing our water supply.
 Our consumption of resources has threatened ecosystems and species of life around the world, and our landfills are exhausted by the waste we produce.

 Social sustainability, probably the key to sustainability in general, is the third leg to balance the sustainability stool.
-As I indicated in a previous post on sustsainable community, we are in vital need of support and collaboration with one another to find the solutions.
+We are in vital need of support and collaboration with one another to find the solutions.
 We live in a time that demands that we once again learn to know our neighbors – this time in a deeper way that enables us to join hands in building a sustainable future for all.

 I also want to add spirituality to the mix for pursuit of holistic sustainability.
 We must cultivate a worldview that sees our connection to all people and the environment we share.
 It is time to transcend our egos to embrace diverse opinions and perspectives.
 It is time to cultivate the understanding, wisdom, and compassion we need for balance and endurance.